California HealthCare Foundation Announces Fellows for Health Care Leadership Program

 This is archived content; for historical reference only.

-The California HealthCare Foundation (CHCF) has announced the selection of 32 health professionals for the tenth class of its Health Care Leadership Program.
-The program equips talented professionals with the skills needed to have a positive impact on health care policy and delivery in California.
+The California HealthCare Foundation (CHCF) has announced the selection of 30 health professionals for the ninth class of its Health Care Leadership Program.
+The program equips talented professionals with the skills needed to positively impact health care policy and delivery in California.
 Sponsored by CHCF, the program is administered by the Center for the Health Professions at the University of California, San Francisco (UCSF).

 “These leaders bring a broad range of experience as medical directors, administrators, and supervisors, as well as diverse fields of expertise including medicine, nursing, pharmacy, dentistry, clinical informatics, public health, and business,” said Mark D. Smith, M.D., M.B.A., president and CEO of the California HealthCare Foundation.
-“In the ten years that the Foundation has supported this effort, we have been greatly impressed by participants’ sustained commitment to improve the quality and efficiency of health care in California,” said Smith.
+“In the nine years that we’ve supported this effort, we’ve been impressed with participants’ sustained commitment to improve the quality and efficiency of health care in California,” said Smith.